 FTA Tax Audit In The UAE

 - Various laws have granted power to the FTA to conduct tax audits at its discretion after giving due notice to an organisation.
-The FTA will conduct the Audit according to its internal processes and guidelines.
+The FTA will conduct Auditing in the UAE according to its internal processes and guidelines.
 The Audit can either be conducted at the premises of the business or the FTA may request that all necessary documentation be brought to its office or sent electronically.

 - An Audit may include accessing and reviewing the financial records of the company both in the hard format as well as electronic form.
 The law stipulates that the FTA should be able to access the accounting and other tax-related records from within the UAE even if the data is stored remotely.
 The FTA may review the returns filed by an organisation and then proceed to determine if the returns are accurate and in line with VAT/Excise laws and the executive regulations.